Listings of Massachusetts Human Service Agencies.

-Autism Support Centers are funded by the Massachusetts Department of Developmental Services as home agencies for people who have autism spectrum disorder (ASD).
+Autism Support Centers are funded by the Massachusetts Department of Developmental Services.
+They are home agencies for people who have autism spectrum disorder (ASD).
 The support centers are the “front door” for families.
-Supports include help with the eligibility process for DDS, information and referral resources, support groups, and trainings and programs.
-View a list of all Autism Support Centers.
+Supports include help with the eligibility process for DDS, information and referral resources, support groups, training and programs.
+View all Autism Support Centers.

 Chapters of The Arc

 These groups provide a variety of services for people with developmental disabilities and their families.
 Chapters of The Arc in Massachusetts belong to Arc of Massachusetts.
-View a list of all Arc Chapters.
+View all Chapters of the Arc.

 Commissions on Disability are set up by voters in Town Meetings (in towns) or City Councils (in cities) to promote the inclusion and integration of persons with disabilities in the activities, services and employment opportunities in each community.
-View a list of all COD offices
+View all CODs.

 Councils on Aging (COA)

 Councils on Aging Councils on Aging serve older adults every day.
 They are run by town or city government.
 Services may include information and referral, support groups, transportation, care planning and more.
-View a list of all COA offices.
+View all COAs.

 Department of Developmental Services (DDS)

 DDS provides services to children and adults with intellectual disabilities and their families.
 Services can include individual and family support, employment support, residential support, community support and more.
-View a list of all DDS offices.
+View DDS Area Office Locator

 Department of Mental Health (DMH)

 DMH provides clinical, rehabilitative and supportive services for children, teens, and adults with serious mental health care needs.
-View a list of all DMH offices.
+View all DMH offices.

 Department of Transitional Assistance (DTA)

 DTA is the state agency that handles public assistance programs (food assistance, job assistance, cash assistance and emergency shelter) for the needy citizens of the Commonwealth.
-View a list of all DTA offices.
+View all DTA offices.